Qiskit/qiskit_sphinx_theme/docs_guidelines/how_to/build_docs.rst

 Build the documentation
 =======================

-Once you have installed every needed package in your virtual environment, you can build the documentation with `sphinx-build <https://www.sphinx-doc.org/en/master/man/sphinx-build.html>`_ the following way:
+Once you have installed every needed package in your virtual environment, you can build the documentation with :doc:`sphinx-build <sphinx:man/sphinx-build>` the following way:

 .. code-block:: bash